wbcsd/pact-directory-service/docs/authentication-as-a-service-design.md

 ### Mutual TLS

 Mutual TLS (Transport Layer Security) authentication requires both client and server to present and verify certificates.
 In this setup, each server authenticates the other by validating SSL/TLS certificates, adding an extra layer of security beyond standard bearer tokens.
-It's a very secure since both servers authenticate each other with trusted certificates which adds resillience against most common attack vectors.
+It's very secure since both servers authenticate each other with trusted certificates which adds resillience against most common attack vectors.
 A request flow would look like this:

 ![alt text](mtls-diagram.png)